oracle-livelabs/multicloud/azure/create-base-database/introduction/introduction.md

 ## About this Workshop
 In this workshop, you learn how to create a resource group, a virtual network, a private subnet to the virtual network and delegate the subnet to the Oracle Database@Azure Service.
 You will also create a public subnet that you will use when you create the virtual machine.
 Before you can create the Oracle Base Database Service, you need to create a Resource Anchor and a Network Anchor.
 Next, you'll create the Oracle Base Database Service.
 Finally, you will create a Windows virtual machine in order to connect to SQL Developer and then run a simple SQL query.

-Estimated Workshop Time: 50 minutes
+Estimated Workshop Time: 1 hour 55 minutes

 ### Objectives
 In this workshop, you will create the following in Azure Portal: